Skip to main content

-OpenAI’s foundation models, including the models that power ChatGPT, are developed using three primary sources of information: (1) information that is publicly available on the internet, (2) information that we partner with third parties to access, and (3) information that our users or human trainers and researchers provide or generate.
+OpenAI’s foundation models, including the models that power ChatGPT, are developed using three primary sources of information: (1) information that is publicly available on the internet, (2) information that we partner with third parties to access, and (3) information that our users, human trainers, and researchers provide or generate.

 This article provides an overview of the publicly available information we use to help develop these models and how we collect and use that information in compliance with privacy laws.
 To understand how we collect and use information from users of our services, including how to opt out of having ChatGPT conversations used to help teach our models, please see our Privacy Policy and this help center article.

-What type of information is used to teach ChatGPT?
+What type of public information is used to teach ChatGPT?

-For this set of information, we only use publicly available information that is freely and openly available on the Internet – for example, we do not seek information that we know is behind paywalls or from the “dark web.”
-We apply filters and remove information that we do not want our models to learn from or output, such as hate speech, adult content, sites that primarily aggregate personal information, and spam.
-We then use the information to teach our models.
+For publicly available internet content, we use only information that is freely and openly accessible on the internet.
+We do not intentionally gather data from sources known to be behind paywalls or from the dark web.
+Additionally, we apply filters to remove material we do not want our models to learn from, such as hate speech, adult content, sites that aggregate personal information, and spam.
+The remaining information is then used to train our models.

 Is personal information used to teach ChatGPT?

-We also take steps to reduce the processing of personal information when training our models.
-For example, we remove websites that aggregate large volumes of personal information and we train our models to reject requests for private or sensitive information about people.
+We take active steps to limit the processing of personal information during training.
+For example, we exclude sources that aggregate large amounts of personal data, and we train our models to avoid responding to requests for private or sensitive information about individuals.

 How does the development of ChatGPT comply with privacy laws?

 We use training information lawfully.
-Our foundation models have many applications that provide significant benefits and are already helping people create content, improve customer service, develop software, customize education, support scientific research, and much more.
-These benefits cannot be realized without a large amount of information to teach the models.
-In addition, our use of training information is not meant to negatively impact individuals, and the primary sources of this training information are already publicly available.
-For these reasons, we base our collection and use of personal information that is included in training information on legitimate interests under privacy laws like the GDPR, as explained in more detail in our Privacy Policy.
-We have also completed a data protection impact assessment to help ensure we are collecting and using this information legally and responsibly.
+Our foundation models power a wide range of beneficial applications—from content creation and customer support to software development, personalized education, and scientific research.
+These capabilities depend on large-scale training data.
+The information used to train our models is publicly available and is not intended to cause harm to individuals.
+We base our collection and use of personal information that is included in training information on legitimate interests under privacy laws like the GDPR, as explained in more detail in our Privacy Policy.
+We have completed a data protection impact assessment to help ensure we are collecting and using this information legally and responsibly.

 We respond to objection requests and similar rights.
 As a result of learning language, ChatGPT responses may sometimes include personal information about individuals whose personal information appears multiple times on the public internet (for example, public figures).
 Individuals in certain jurisdictions can object to the processing of their personal information by our models or make other data subject rights requests through our Privacy Portal.
 You can also exercise these rights by reaching out to dsar@openai.com.